nikromen/mum/README.md

 - adds a text you specified to a corresponding day section

+`e section number_of_item [text]`

+- edits item of section
+- e.g.: `e monday 1 this is edited text` will edit first item in monday section to "this is edited text"

 `rst`

 - once you told your manager on standup/mtg/whatever what have you done, you can start new blank